solutionroute/noter/README.md

 pointed to reside on your filesystem.

 > **Note**: Source is not yet available; this README is a bit of a spec document
-> to guide my efforts while I sketch out the app basics (at time of writing,
+> while I sketch out the app basics (at time of writing, approaching mid-May in
-> approaching mid-May in the pandemic year of 2020).
-Currently there's not much
+> the pandemic year of 2020).
+Currently there's not much to see here except for
-> to see here except for a possibly useful `Makefile` and `package.json` showing
+> a possibly useful `Makefile` and `package.json` showing Go code reloading and
-> Go code reloading and Tailwind CSS
+> Tailwind CSS
 > processing.

 ## Installation